Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet/_docs/cheatsheet-webapp.md

-# TetraPak.AspNet - Web App Cheat Sheet
+# Cheat Sheet: Web App

 This is the fast-track to get your web app integrated with Tetra Pak Auth Services with minimum fuzz.